vedant979/attandance-management-system/README.md

-Here's a project markup for your GitHub repository:

 ---

-# Weather Reporting System
+# Attendance Management System

-This is a .NET-based console application designed to fetch and display weather reports, including temperature, humidity, and weather forecasts.
-The system leverages generic APIs for weather data and utilizes Redis caching to optimize performance.
-SQLite is used as the relational database for storing necessary data.
+This is a robust .NET-based console application designed for managing attendance in an organization.
+It includes features for authentication, authorization, and hierarchical management of users, along with detailed attendance tracking and reporting.
+The system leverages SQLite for data storage and Redis for caching frequently accessed data to improve performance.

 ---

 ## 🚀 Features

-- Fetch real-time weather reports such as temperature, humidity, and forecasts.
+- **User Authentication & Authorization**:
+  Secure login with role-based access control (RBAC) for admin, managers, and employees.
+- **Hierarchical Management**:
+  Role hierarchy for managing attendance records across teams or departments.
+- **Attendance Tracking**:
+  Track employee check-in, check-out times, and total hours worked.
+- **Customizable Leave Management**:
+  Manage employee leaves with approval workflows.
+- **Reporting**:
+  Generate detailed attendance and leave reports.
+- **Caching**:
-- Redis caching for low-latency and efficient data retrieval.
+  Redis caching for frequently queried data to improve performance.
-- Automatic cache updates every 1-2 hours to reflect the latest weather predictions.
-- SQLite database for lightweight and efficient relational data storage.
-- Console-based interface for straightforward output.

 ---